tsgates/arch-wiki-markdown/wiki/Creating_Arch_Linux_disk_image.md

     # dd if=/usr/lib/syslinux/mbr.bin conv=notrunc bs=440 count=1 of=/dev/loop0

 -   Create a configuration file for Extlinux.
-Replace $UUID with the UUID of the guest's root filesystem, which was set to the variable
+Replace UUID with the UUID of the guest's root filesystem, which was set to the variable UUID above.
-    $UUID above.

     $TMPDIR/boot/extlinux.conf